How classic car-friendly is your state?

 Total Grade: 555

-Tax is pretty hefty at 7 percent, and on top of that you owe an excise tax every year, but for vehicles older than 1980, it’s a $12-per-year flat tax.
+Tax is pretty hefty at 7% in Indiana, and on top of that, you owe an excise tax every year, but for vehicles older than 1980, it’s a $12 per year flat tax.

-Indiana requires a title to register your classic car, and there doesn’t appear to be any exemptions, so get that paperwork in order.
-With 22 inches of snow and 39 inches of rain every year, Indiana’s weather isn’t the greatest, but the roads outside of the cities are well maintained, and traffic isn’t absurd.
+Indiana does require a title when you go to register your classic car.
+There doesn’t appear to be any exemption for age, so get that paperwork in order.
+With 22 inches of snow and 39 inches of rain every year, Indiana’s weather isn’t the greatest, but outside of the cities, the roads are well maintained and traffic isn’t absurd.

 36. Rhode Island